 According to various scenarios, offshore wind energy could account for up to 11.3% of power generated in Europe by 2030.
-At the end of 2016, 15,780 MW of capacity was installed off Europe's coasts.
-More than 25 000 MW of capacity will be added in the coming years (projects in progress).
+Today, Europe has 25 GW of installed offshore wind capacity and the European Union has set its sights on 300 GW by 2050.
 The growth potential of the sector is considerable in view of the extent of Europe's coastlines.

 Ocean Winds, ENGIE’s JV for offshore wind energy activities

 In January 2020, ENGIE and the Portuguese group EDPR created a new 50-50 joint venture, Ocean Winds, to speed up their development in offshore wind energy.
 Through this joint venture, ENGIE and EDPR are combining their offshore wind assets, know-how, and project pipeline.
 Since its creation, Ocean Winds has expanded sharply and in Q1 2022 reached a projet capacity of 11.2 GW across the world.